OWASP/www-policy/operational/privacy.md

 #### To Protect You, Ourselves & Others
 We, or users with certain administrative rights, may disclose information that is reasonably necessary to:

-- enforce or investigate potential violations of the Wikimedia Foundation or community-based policies;
+- enforce or investigate potential violations of the OWASP Foundation or community-based policies;
 - protect our organization, infrastructure, employees, contractors, or the public; or
 - prevent imminent or serious bodily harm or death to a person.

-We, or particular users with certain administrative rights as described below, may need to share your Personal Information if it is reasonably believed to be necessary to enforce or investigate potential violations of our Terms of Use, this Privacy Policy, or any Wikimedia Foundation or user community-based policies.
+We, or particular users with certain administrative rights as described below, may need to share your Personal Information if it is reasonably believed to be necessary to enforce or investigate potential violations of our Terms of Use, this Privacy Policy, or any OWASP Foundation or user community-based policies.
 We may also need to access and share information to investigate and defend ourselves against legal threats or actions.

 OWASP Sites are collaborative, with users writing most of the policies and selecting from amongst themselves people to hold certain administrative rights.
 These rights may include access to limited amounts of otherwise nonpublic information about recent contributions and activity by other users.
 They use this access to help protect against vandalism and abuse, fight harassment of other users, and generally try to minimize disruptive behavior on the OWASP Sites.
 These various user-selected administrative groups have their own privacy and confidentiality guidelines, but all such groups are supposed to agree to follow our Access to Nonpublic Information Policy.
 These user-selected administrative groups are accountable to other users through checks and balances: users are selected through a community-driven process and overseen by their peers through a logged history of their actions.
 However, the legal names of these users are not known to the OWASP Foundation.